Broad commercial expertise and extensive industry experience.

 Committees: Audit (By invitation); Risk; Remuneration (By invitation); New Business (By invitation); Climate Change and Sustainability

-Michael Jones is the Chief Finance Officer of the Group and is responsible for the overall financial operation, funding and financial reporting management of the Group.
-Michael has more than 12 years’ executive financial management experience in the mining sector.
-In addition, he has over 20 years’ experience in investment banking, focusing on mergers and acquisitions and capital raising of both equity and debt.
+Michael Jones is the Chief Finance Officer of the Group and responsible for the overall financial operation, funding and financial reporting management of the Group.
+Michael has more than 12 years' executive financial management experience in the mining sector.
+In addition, he has over 20 years' experience in investment banking, focusing on mergers and acquisitions and capital raising of both equity and debt.

-Committees: Audit; Risk; Nomination; Remuneration; Safety, Health and Environment; Social and Ethics; New Business; Climate Change and Sustainability(Chairman)
+Committees: Audit; Risk; Nomination; Remuneration; Safety, Health and Environment; Social and Ethics; New Business; Climate Change and Sustainability (Chairman)

-Carol Bell has more than 40 years’ experience in the energy and allied industries, including a successful career as a Managing Director of Chase Manhattan Bank’s Global Oil & Gas Group, Head of European Equity Research at JP Morgan and several years as an equity research analyst in the oil and gas sector at Credit Suisse First Boston and UBS Phillips & Drew.
+Carol Bell has more than 40 years' experience in the energy and allied industries, including a successful career as a Managing Director of Chase Manhattan Bank's Global Oil & Gas Group, Head of European Equity Research at JP Morgan and several years as an equity research analyst in the oil and gas sector at Credit Suisse First Boston and UBS Phillips & Drew.
 Carol began her career in corporate planning and business development at Charterhouse Petroleum and RTZ Oil and Gas.
-She has broad public company experience and currently serves on the Bonheur board and is also a non-executive director of the BlackRock Energy and Resources Income Trust.
+She has broad public company experience, currently serves on the Bonheur board and is also a non-executive director of the BlackRock Energy and Resources Income Trust.
 Carol also serves on the Board of the Development Bank of Wales and The Football Association of Wales and is one of the founder-directors of Chapter Zero, a network for non-executive directors to engage with climate risk.
-She is also Vice-President of the National Museum of Wales, Vice-Chair of the Wales Millennium Centre, Senior Independent Director of the National Physical Laboratory and Treasurer of the Institute for Archaeo-metallurgical Studies.
+She is also vice-president of the National Museum of Wales, vice-chair of the Wales Millennium Centre, Senior Independent Director of the National Physical Laboratory and Treasurer of the Institute for Archaeo-metallurgical Studies.

-Committees: Audit; Risk; Nomination (Chairman); Remuneration; Safety, Health and Environment (Chairman); Social and Ethics (Chairman); New Business; Climate Change and Sustainability
+committee: Audit; Risk; Nomination (Chairman); Remuneration; Safety, Health and Environment (Chairman); Social and Ethics (Chairman); New Business; Climate Change and Sustainability

 David Salter has more than 30 years’ experience in developing and managing mining companies, including open pit and underground PGM mining operations.
 David’s most recent public company roles were Chairman of Keaton Energy until its sale to Wescoal in 2017 and Managing Director of Eland Platinum until its sale to Xstrata in 2007.
 He serves on the board of Sirius Finance (Cyprus) Limited and is a non-executive director of a number of unlisted companies in the mining, property and agricultural sectors.

-Roger Davey, a British national, has more than 40 years’ operational experience at senior management and director level in the mining industry in South America, Africa and Europe.
+Roger Davey, a British national, has more than 40 years’ operational experience at a senior management and director level in the mining industry in South America, Africa and Europe.
 His experience at senior management level includes financing, feasibility studies, construction, development, commissioning and operational management of both underground and surface mining operations in gold and base metals.
-Previous positions include being the Senior Mining Engineer at NM Rothschild (London) (1998 to 2010) in the Mining and Metals project finance team, where he was responsible for the assessment of the technical risk associated with current and prospective project loans Director, Vice-President and General Manager of Minorco (AngloGold) subsidiaries in Argentina (1994 to 1997), where he was responsible for the development of the Cerro Vanguardia open pit gold-silver mine in Patagonia, Operations Director of Greenwich Resources plc, London (1984 to 1992), with gold interests in Sudan, Egypt and Australia Production Manager for Blue Circle Industries in Chile (1979 to 1984) and various production roles from graduate trainee to mine manager, in Gold Fields of South Africa (1971 to 1978).
+Previous positions include being the Senior Mining Engineer at NM Rothschild (London) (1998 to 2010) in the Mining and Metals project finance team, where he was responsible for the assessment of the technical risk associated with current and prospective project loans, Director, Vice-President and General Manager of Minorco (AngloGold) subsidiaries in Argentina (1994 to 1997), where he was responsible for the development of the Cerro Vanguardia open pit gold-silver mine in Patagonia, Operations Director of Greenwich Resources plc, London (1984 to 1992), with gold interests in Sudan, Egypt and Australia, Production Manager for Blue Circle Industries in Chile (1979 to 1984) and various production roles from graduate trainee to mine manager, in Gold Fields of South Africa (1971 to 1978).
 Roger serves on several boards, including Atalaya Mining Plc, Central Asia Metals plc and Highfield Resources Limited.

-Qualifications: Bachelor of Economics degree
+Bachelor of Economics (University of Hong Kong)

 Committees: Risk; Climate Change and Sustainability

-Non-Executive director
+Non-executive director

 Committees: Risk and Climate Change and Sustainability